choptastic/qdate/README.markdown

 ## TODO

++ Strip the reliance on having to start qdate.
+It should just use the application environment for storing formats and parsers.
 + Make `qdate` backend-agnostic (allow specifying either ec_date or dh_date as the backend)
 + Add `-spec` and `-type` info for dialyzer